 1989 Model Year – J Series Cars

 For the 930’s final year in production (1989), Porsche switched from the four-speed Type 915 gearbox to the five-speed G50 unit.
-An alarm was added along with a smaller rear anti-roll bar (this having been offset by more prominent torsion bars and stiffer shocks).
-These 1989 model year J-series 930s were undoubtedly the best of the bunch.
-2524 were sold in various configurations.
+2,524 units were built.
 Major upgrade to include G50 gearbox and hydraulic clutch operation.
 Flashing red diodes in lock buttons.
 Turbo LE special model with SE rear wings and normal production front end.
 In June 1989, Turbo discontinued.

 Note: USA built cars.
 As usual, tighter safety and emissions legislation in the USA meant those cars sent across the Atlantic came with several modifications.
 All 930 motors were fitted with an air pump to reduce exhaust emissions regardless of destination.
 However, the ‘49 US-state’ Type 930/61 engine additionally came with thermal reactors while California-bound Turbos used Type 930/63 units further burdened by a vacuum control.
 Output of both versions was 265bhp at an unchanged 5500rpm.
 The torque rating was also slightly lower: 291lb-ft instead of 303lb-ft at an unchanged 4000rpm.
 Cosmetic changes to these US-spec. derivatives included amber running lights, red rear indicators and thicker body coloured headlight shrouds.
 Weight was unaffected but performance figures were slightly inferior.